KalinaMaj/Object-Oriented-Programming-Java-/README.md

 # Object-Oriented Programming: Java
-Programs and assignments done for OOP in java language.
+Programs and assignments done for OOP in the java language.
+These provide an insight on my learning experience, and expertise in the language.